MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 ***What are the Highly Available (HA) and Disaster Recovery (DR) recommendations for Cloud hybrid search service application?***

-It is recommended that for HA, at least two servers are configured in the same SharePoint on-premises farm and each machine hosts all the search roles.
+We recommend that for HA, at least two servers are configured in the same SharePoint on-premises farm and each machine hosts all the search roles.
 Additional servers can be used, but if at least two of each component are present, the Cloud SSA can be considered Highly Available.

 For disaster recovery, a second Cloud hybrid search service application can be built in the Disaster Recovery farm.
-You need to ensure that Cloud hybrid search service application must not crawl the same content as the primary farm unless a failover is initiated.
+Ensure that Cloud hybrid search service application must not crawl the same content as the primary farm unless a failover is initiated.
 In the event of failover, the Disaster Recovery farm can immediately serve search results from the same Office 365 search index.

 ***Can users query for items secured with SAML claims if crawled by a Cloud search service application?***